 What is the cost of the MPhil in Finance programme?

 Please visit the Postgraduate Admissions’ Finance webpages to learn more about our programme fees.

 Are the fees different for overseas students?

 Yes.
 Please visit the Postgraduate Admissions’ Finance webpages for details.

 There are a range of scholarships available to our MPhil students.

 Visit our MPhil scholarships webpage for details of scholarships, bursaries and loans

 I have more than one year of work experience but want to continue to a PhD.
 Can I be considered for the MPhil in Finance?

-Yes, but you will be considered only if you include a 1,500-word research proposal at the time of application.
+Applicants with more than one year of work experience who wish to continue to a PhD at Cambridge Judge Business School on completion of the MPhil in Finance will be considered only if they include a 1,500-word research proposal at the time of application.
 The research proposal is intended to demonstrate your ability to pursue a research-oriented academic career.
 It should identify the key research questions, review the relevant academic literature in the area, and highlight the expected contribution to knowledge.

 Those with less than one year of work experience who wish to continue to the PhD at Cambridge or elsewhere should include a 500-word mini research proposal at the time of application.
 Those who intend to do a PhD should also include a sentence that explains what they plan to do after completing a PhD.